-Other surviving examples of Gold Field Music Halls are the Star Theatre, Chiltern, 1865 and the former Royal Hotel and Theatre, Maldon, 1857.
+Other surviving examples of Goldfields music halls are the Star Theatre, built in Chiltern in 1865 and the former Royal Hotel and Theatre, built in Maldon in 1857.

-It was lovingly restored in 2003 by Guildford hotel owner Siro (Steve) Scopel, with some assistance from the Guildford community.
+The Music Hall was lovingly restored in 2003 by Guildford Hotel owner Siro (Steve) Scopel, with some assistance from the Guildford community.